zeek/spicy-course/src/parsing_exercise_naive_csv.md

 spicy-driver csv_naive.spicy -f input.csv
 ```

-1. Write a parser which extracts the bytes on each rows into a list.
+1. Write a parser which extracts the bytes on each row into a list.

    <details>
     <summary>Hint 1</summary>